Fresno Police release body camera video under federal court order related to 2017 death of Joseph Perez

 “I want you to know, you ripped the hearts out of our souls that day you didn’t do your job right,” Michelle said.
 “You took someone so valuable to our family.
 We miss his smile, we miss his laughter, we miss his voice.
 Most of all, we miss his presence.
 We love you, Joseph.”

-Terralee Perez, Joseph’s wife, in a tear-filled statement to the media, asked why his death happened.
+Terralee Perez, Joseph’s widow, in a tear-filled statement to the media, asked why his death happened.

 “We still want to know why it was done,” she said.
 “He died in a very terrible and most inhumane way and he was suffocated.
 He could not breathe.
 This was wrong on so many levels.
 To hear his last moments begging for his life.”

-Joseph’s wife said while she knew things are decided at a split of a second, but law enforcement and paramedics had more than a split second to do something differently.
+Joseph’s widow said while she knew things are decided at a split of a second, but law enforcement and paramedics had more than a split second to do something differently.

 “Joseph would’ve been here today,” Terralee said.